 17. Finally, hand sanitizer can fend off vicious dogs (video link), too, but I don’t think I’ll test that.

 Be sure to keep your hand sanitizer out of the reach of children.
-Maybe even teenagers, too since apparently, they’re drinking it these days.
+Maybe even teenagers, too.
+Apparently, they’re drinking it these days.